Musical elements in the discrete-time representation of sound

-These arcs can be established by using a set of different permutations.
-As a historic example, the \emph{change ringing} tradition conceives music through bells played one after other and then played again, but in a different order.
-This process repeats until it reaches the initial ordering.
-The set of different traversed orderings is a \emph{peal}.
-Table~\ref{tab:change} presents a traditional \emph{peal}, named ``Hunt'', for 3 bells (1, 2 and 3), which explores all possible orderings.
+These arcs can be established by using one or a set of permutations.
+As a historical example, the \emph{change ringing} tradition conceives music through bells played one after another and then played again, but in a different order.
+This process is repeated until it reaches the initial ordering.
+The sequence of different orderings is a \emph{peal}.
+Table~\ref{tab:change} presents a traditional \emph{peal}, named ``Plain Change''~\cite{change}, for 3 bells (1, 2 and 3), which explores all possible orderings.
 Each line indicates one bell ordering to be played.
 Permutations occur between each line.
-In this case, music structure consists of permutations itself and some different permutations operate in the cyclic behavior.
+In this case, the musical structure consists of permutations that entail a cyclic behavior.

-The use of permutations in music can be summarized in the following way: with $S_i=\{s_i\}$ a sequence of musical events $s_i$ (e.g.\ notes), and a permutation $p$. $S_i'=p(S_i)$ comprises the same elements of $S_i$ but in a different order.
-Permutations has two notations: cyclic and natural.
-The natural notation basically comprehends the order of the resulting indexes from the permutation.
-Thus, agreed the original ordering given the sequence of its indexes $[0\;1\;2\;3\;4\;5\;...]$, the permutation is noted by the sequence it produces (ex. $[1\;3\;7\;0\;...]$).
-In the cyclic notation, a permutation consists of swaps by elements and its posteriors, and the last element by the first one.
+The use of permutations in music can be summarized in the following way: let $S=\{s_i\}$ be sequence of musical events $s_i$ (e.g.\ notes), and $p$ a permutation. $S'=p(S_i)$ comprises the same elements of $S$ but in a different order.
+Permutations have two notations: cyclic and natural.
+The natural notation basically indicates the original indexes in the order that results from the permutation.
+Thus, given the original ordering of the sequence by its indexes $[0\;1\;2\;3\;4\;5\;...]$, the permutation is noted by the sequence of indexes it produces (e.g. $[1\;3\;7\;0\;...]$).
+In the cyclic notation, a permutation is expressed by swaps of elements and its successors.
 E.g. $(1,2,5)(3,4)$ in cyclic notation is equivalent to $[0,2,5,4,3,1]$ in natural notation.

-In the auralization of a permutation, it is not necessary to permute elements of $S_i$, but only some characteristic.
-In this way, being $p$ a permutation and $S_i$ a sequence of basic notes as exposed in the end of section~\ref{notaBasica}, the sequence $S_i'=p^f(S_i)=\left\{s_i^{p(f)}\right\}$ consists of the same music notes, respecting same order and maintaining the same characteristics, but with the fundamental frequencies permuted following the pattern that $p$ presents.
+In the auralization of a permutation, it is not necessary to permute elements of $S$, but only some characteristic.
+Thus, if $p$ is a permutation and $S$ is a sequence of basic notes as in the end of Section~\ref{notaBasica}, the sequence $S'=p^f(S)=\left\{s_i^{p(f)}\right\}$ consists of the same musical notes, following the same order and maintaining the same characteristics, but with the fundamental frequencies permuted according to $p$.